mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 Thi smirked and said, "If you've come to take me back to the underworld, know that I'm not going back."

+It took a moment for me to realize what thi was referring to.

 <!-- Linyu wants to save Liffa, but doesn't know how.
 Maybe a good place to separate Pomri and Linyu?  -->

 I didn't fully understand hae, but thi smiled at me anyway, and said, "Take me to this place, young maman."